WYMma/BankBridge/README.md

 ## Author

-BankBridge was created by Yassin Manita, a passionate software engineering student, who has put in countless hours to make this project a success.
+BankBridge was created by Yassin Manita, a passionate Computer Science Student, who has put in countless hours to make this project a success.
 Check out my [LinkedIn](https://tn.linkedin.com/in/yassin-manita12) for more information.

 ## License